Nominations will be evaluated by a committee of distinguished faculty, including past winners of the Associates Award

 - Currency in the field reflected in course content and evidence-based instructional practices

-- Teaching strategies that encourage student participation in the teaching-learning process
+- Teaching strategies that encourage active student participation in the teaching-learning process

-- Some examples are active learning strategies, innovative uses of technology/multimedia that enhance student learning; engagement with students outside of class/office hours; practices that encourage student questions, student-to-student teaching or peer-review; etc.
+- Some examples are active learning strategies; innovative uses of technology/multimedia that enhance student learning; engagement with students outside of class/office hours; practices that encourage student questions, student-to-student teaching or peer-review; etc.

 - Incorporation of teaching practices that foster equitable and inclusive educational experiences

-The committee will also be looking for evidence of one or more of the following:
+The committee will also be evaluating nominations based on evidence of one or more of the following:

 - Exceptional effort in providing enriched learning experiences

-- Some examples are exposure to eminent leaders in the field, field trips, immersion experiences, project-based learning that engages students in theory development, experimentation, replication studies, or unsolved problems in the field; industry-based class projects or expositions, public service or policy development; student-community partnerships; class projects that address societal barriers and increase access to opportunities, etc.
+- Some examples are exposing students to eminent leaders in the field, field trips, or immersion experiences; engaging students in theory development, experimentation, replication studies, or unsolved problems in the field; industry-based class projects or expositions; participation in public service or policy development; student-community partnerships; class projects that address societal barriers and increase access to opportunities; etc.

-- A pattern of impact on students’ intellectual development or professional practice, as measured by the discipline.
+- A pattern of significant impact on student development and outcomes, as measured by the discipline

 - Some examples are student licensing exam performance; student award and grant winners; student publications or presentations; student placement in highly sought after internships, expositions, artistic performances, graduate programs, jobs, etc.

-- Engaging students in scholarship, particularly in programs where students may not typically engage in scholarship.
+- Engaging students in scholarship, particularly in programs where this opportunity is relatively rare

-- Contributing to the enhancement of teaching within the department, school, or university through training or mentoring of other faculty in teaching best practices and/or teaching innovation.
+- Leadership in the enhancement of teaching excellence within the department, school, or university